The city were east and west meet

 If you wish to visit a mosque, slightly further ahead lies the Koski Mehmed, built in 1617 and open to visitors.
 Inside, the walls still have their original decorations and if you feel like confronting the narrow spiral stairway leading to the roof, the minaret is also open; from here you can enjoy a magnificent view over the city.

-The Ottoman architectures
+The Ottoman architectures in Mostar

 Right behind the corner of the mosque is the “Tepa” market, a crowded place since the time of the Ottomans; here you can find the best fresh local products.
 Continuing to the left is “Biscevica House”, the remains of an authentic Ottoman house from the seventeenth century.
 The house features a perfectly preserved living room with original period furniture and ornaments.